kbilicic/kb-lua-framework/README.md

 * maxBars - number of bars for maximum value
 * curvePower - exponential cooficient that represents bar curvature to the left side

+## About VTX script

+VTX script is a part of BF script, modified and memory optiized.
+It's still work in progress and its still memory hungry, hopefully I'll make it use less memory eventualy.
+VTX settings screen is a power level selection screen that will enable you to set your VTX power levels, not the ones that are hardcoded into BF.
+BF currently support up to 4 power levels for SA, this will be upgraded in BF 4.1